All about Gold

 There’s gold, and then there’s gold

 This year most of our customers have been preferring platinum and palladium.
 But when we do make a piece of gold jewellery, the gold itself comes from one of only two possible sources.
-Almost exclusively it’s recycled in origin, though we do offer Fair-mined (or Fair Trade) gold as an option.
+Almost exclusively it’s recycled in origin, though we do offer fair trade gold as an option.

 Outside our little neck of the woods however, there is another possibility.
-Most manufacturing jewellers use mined gold, or what might be called ‘primary gold’ (that isn’t Fair-mined in origin).
+Most manufacturing jewellers use mined gold, or what might be called ‘primary gold’ (that isn’t fair trade in origin).

 Let’s take a quick look at each so you can appreciate why we’ve made the choices we have.